mantoni/eslint_d.js/README.md

 defined.
 If the variable is not defined then the file is stored in the user's home directory.

+## Environment Variables

+- `CORE_D_TITLE`: Can be used to set the daemon process title.
+Defaults to `eslint_d`.
+- `CORE_D_DOTFILE`: Can be used to set the name of the dotfile that stores the server information.
+Defaults to `.eslint_d`.

+Note: Different CORE_D_TITLE and CORE_D_DOTFILE values will result in separte daemon processes.
+This is can be leveraged to run multiple instances of `eslint_d` for different projects, with different configurations for example.

 ## Editor integration

 ### Linting